-You don’t need to do much to halibut for it to be amazing but I love treating it with this summer-herby, zesty-lemon, crispy panko crust to jazz it up and make it even more luxurious!
+You don’t need to do much to halibut for it to be amazing but I love treating it with this herby, zesty, crispy panko crust to jazz it up and make it even more luxurious!
 It ends up with a crunchy exterior with a juicy, rich fish interior.
-(Also: don’t sleep on the lemon zest either – it adds another dimension of flavor here that makes this recipe everythinggg!)
+(Also: don’t sleep on the lemon zest either – it adds another dimension of flavour here that makes this recipe everythinggg!)

 - 4 (6 ounce) halibut fillets

 - 3/4 cup panko bread crumbs

 - 1/3 cup chives, finely chopped (plus more for garnish)